Broward School Board May Ease Mask Mandate

-FORT LAUDERDALE (CBSMiami) – The Broward School Board could make a major decision regarding masks in schools during a meeting on Tuesday.
+FORT LAUDERDALE (CBSMiami) – The Broward School Board could make a major decision regarding masks in schools.

-Members are expected to discuss the current mask mandate.READ MORE: Florida Is Ditching Palm Trees To Fight Climate Crisis
+Members discussed the current mask mandate during a meeting Tuesday.READ MORE: Teacher At John A. Ferguson High Under Investigation For Alleged "Impropriety" With Student

 On October 5th, the board had agreed to revisit their mask mandate when the county reached a 66 percent COVID-10 vaccination rate and when the positivity rate fell below three percent for a 10 day period.